GrantExec, a Euna Solutions® company

 Jul 16, 2024

-This funding opportunity is designated for the International Labor Organization to combat child labor, forced labor, and improve working conditions in supply chains across Brazil and Latin America and the Caribbean.
+This funding opportunity is designated for the International Labor Organization to combat child labor and forced labor while improving working conditions in specific supply chains across Brazil and Latin America and the Caribbean.

 Employment Labor and Training